maweeks/utilities/README.md

 A repository for random scripts and other utilities.

-Current scripts:
+Current utilities:

-- `incrementVersion.sh` - increment the version number in VERSION file
+- `awsSecurityGroupIpUpdater` - update your IP on an EC2 Security Group e.g. for Bastion
-  - `incrementVersion.sh -M` - increment major value
+- `versionIncrementor` - increment version using semantic versioning with or without npm

-  - `incrementVersion.sh -m` - increment minor value
+Coming soon:

-  - `incrementVersion.sh -p` - increment patch value
+Readme update:

-- `releaseWithGit.sh` - commit, tag and push to git origin
+- `awsSecurityGroupIpUpdater` - update your IP on an EC2 Security Group e.g. for Bastion

-  - `releaseWithGit.sh MESSAGE='Commit message'` - release with commit message
+- `versionIncrementor` - increment version using semantic versioning with or without npm

-- `NpmRelease.mk` - `make major`, `make minor`, `make patch` for npm tagging
+- `automatedReleaseNotes` - get a list of tickets and pull request numbers from the git history and generate release notes